Clear Skies

 Use of...

-CSOG guides are best used on a tablet.
+CSOG guides are intended to be used on a tablet, at the eyepiece of a telescope.
 Please read iPad Astronomy.

 iPad with red screen filter